 I joined a group of 20 others who had come from far and wide, all with a common interest in learning more about Free the Children’s work.
 We were staying at Bogani Cottages, custom-made to accommodate visitors for the Me to We projects.
 There were comfortable tented rooms or family cottages, and we enjoyed great food and a warm welcome.

 We visited various villages, and the projects within them, which were all at different stages of working with Free the Children.
-Some villages had only just begun to work with the organisation; others had been with them for several years.
+Some villages had only just begun to work with the organization; others had been with them for several years.
 The difference between the two was astonishing!

 Each day was different and our involvement varied from simply taking the time to talk to people to getting our hands dirty.
-The Kisaruni girls school was the first school built by the charity, and they have left the original mudbrick building where the children used to be schooled as a reminder of the old days.
+The Kisaruni girls school was the first school built by the charity, and they have left the original mud brick building where the children used to be schooled as a reminder of the old days.
 We toured around the library, classrooms and kitchens and joined in the school assembly with the children who wanted to play and sing songs with us.
-We later helped mix cement and pour the foundations for another classroom block, the hard work repayed by the thought that I’ve made a small contribution to the education of thousands of children.
+We later helped mix cement and pour the foundations for another classroom block, the hard work repaid by the thought that I’ve made a small contribution to the education of thousands of children.

 Another highlight was spending the morning with two mothers and accompanying them on their water walk.
-We walked down to the river, filling 20-litre jerry cans and then strapping them to our heads to bring them back to the village.
+We walked down to the river, filling 20-liter jerry cans and then strapping them to our heads to bring them back to the village.
 As we walked we learned more about their lives, talking about their children who are now able to get an education at the local school.

 We met a Maasai askari (warrior) who told us how he battled with the Maasai elders to be permitted to go to school.
 It was heart-wrenching; seeing the difference this education has made to his life and to his family was incredible.
 Another evening we met Robin Wisowazati, a woman who lived for one year as a Maasai before joining Free the Children.
 Her emotional story had us in people and a real insight into what charitable development can achieve.